Culture The Beauty of Africa

 5. Hamer tribe

 The Hamer tribe is located in the Omo Valley in southwestern Ethiopia.
 This tribe has unique hairstyles and body painting.
-The men of the Hamer tribe often shave their heads except for a small strip down the middle, which they decorate with beads and feathers.
-The women of the Hamer tribe often wear colorful beaded necklaces and headdresses and paint their bodies with white chalk.
+Hamer men often shave their heads except for a small strip down the middle, which they decorate with beads and feathers.
+In contrast, women wear colourful beaded necklaces and headdresses and paint their bodies with white chalk.

-The Hamar tribe is also known for their bull-jumping rite of passage, which is a coming-of-age ritual for young Hamar men.
+Additionally, the Hamar tribe is also known for their bull-jumping rite of passage, which is a coming-of-age ritual for young Hamar men.
 The young man must jump over a row of bulls to complete the ritual.
 The young man’s female relatives will sing and dance to encourage him, and if he is successful, they will consider him a man.
-If he fails, he will have to try again next year.
+If he fails, he will have to try again the following year.
+It’s the most entertaining aspect of Ethiopian tribes and their traditions.

 6. Sidama Tribe

 The Sidama tribe is located in the southern part of Ethiopia.
 I know this tribe for its love of coffee!
-In fact, the Sidama tribe introduced coffee to the rest of Ethiopia.
-The Sidama tribe has its own language and culture.
-They often wear brightly coloured clothing.
+This tribe introduced coffee to the rest of Ethiopia and has its own language and culture.
+However, they love brightly coloured outfits.

 7. Nuer Tribe

 The Nuer tribe is located in the northeastern part of Ethiopia.
 We know this tribe for its nomadic lifestyle.
-The Nuer people are herders and often move around with their cattle.
-The Nuer tribe has its own language and culture.
-They love their elaborate jewellery.
+Nuer are herders with an eye for handcrafted jewellery.

 8. Mursi Tribe

 The Mursi tribe is also known for their traditional beliefs and way of life.
 They are pastoralists and rely on livestock for their livelihood.
-Goats and cows are the most important animals to the Mursi people, and they believe these animals are a gift from their gods.
-The Mursi tribe is located in the Omo Valley region of Ethiopia.
+Goats and cows are the most important animals to the Mursi people, and they believe these animals are gifts from their gods.

 9. Afar Tribe

 The Afar tribe is located in the Afar Region of Ethiopia.
 This tribe is nomadic, so they move around from place to place.
-The Afar tribe has their unique customs.
-For example, it is a tradition for Afar men to greet each other by shaking hands and then rubbing their noses.
+An interesting Afar tradition is where men greet each other by shaking hands and then rubbing their noses.
 This custom is called “greeting with the nose.”

 About the author